civilKaos82/database-drill-sqlite-shell-part-2-challenge/README.md

 # Database Drill: Exporting and Dumping Data

-##Summary

- For this challenge we will continue using the students database and learn how to modify the data.
-[Download the 'students.db' file](https://github.com/downloads/dbc-challenges/binary_store/DB02_SQL_students.db).

-Load up the DB file into sqlite3 - `sqlite3 students.db`.
-You should now be in SQLite shell.
+## Summary
+We're going to look at a couple approaches for sharing the data in our database.
+We'll start by exporting data into another format (e.g., CSV), and we'll finish by dumping our data into another file so that we can recreate our data in another database.

+##Releases

+###Release 0 : Update and Insert
 Orient yourself by typing `.schema`.
 Notice all the columns that are available to query!
 See if there are other database tables by typing `.tables`.
 See all the database files open by typing `.databases`.

-##Releases

-###Release 0 : Update and Insert

 Update the entry that has ID number '855' with a new email address.
 It should now be jared.smith@hulu.com.
 Then update Valentine Hackett's phone number to 415-346-4497.
 Remember the `UPDATE` function?